-Record Hours at https://newportcubs.managebac.com/login
+Record CAS at https://newportcubs.managebac.com/login

 What is CAS?

-CAS is about the education of the whole person, and, therefore, the three elements of Creativity, Action and Service are interwoven.
+CAS is about the education of the whole person, and, therefore, the three elements of Creativity, Activity and Service are interwoven.
 Together, they enable a student to recognize that there are many opportunities in life, away from formal academic study, to grow in knowledge of life, self and others.
 Participation in the arts, sports and community service activities encourages young people to share their energies and special talents while developing an awareness of the world around them and an ability to work cooperatively with others to improve communities and the world.

 Is anybody happier because you passed this way?